AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Adobe Campaign SDK now supports Android 12 and iOS 15 for Push Notifications.
 * Adobe Campaign is now compatible with MySQL 8.
 * Adobe Campaign is now compatible with Windows 11.
 * Adobe Campaign is now compatible with Debian 11.
+For more information, refer to this [technote](../../technotes/using/tech-stack-upgrade.md).

 Refer to the [Campaign Compatibility matrix](../../rn/using/compatibility-matrix.md#OperatingSystems).